EWA Invites Nominations for New Lifetime Achievement Prize

 The Education Writers Association is pleased to announce the creation of an EWA Lifetime Achievement Prize inspired by the late Michael H. “Mike” Bowler, to be presented for the first time this spring in honor of the longtime education writer and former EWA board president.

 For the first EWA Lifetime Achievement Prize, members are encouraged to nominate people who have devoted a major portion of their careers to education journalism and contributed to the field more broadly.
-Please submit nominations by filling out this form.
 Members are requested to refrain from nominating themselves, and the deadline for nominations is March 20.

 “Mike Bowler understood that the education beat is not a stepping-stone to another journalism job but is a rewarding and endlessly fascinating field in its own right,” said Greg Toppo, president of the EWA Board of Directors.
 “We look forward to presenting this prize as a recognition for extended achievement in this important profession within a profession.”